Koh Chieng Mun: Career

 In the 1990s, Koh played the role of Miss La La on The Ra Ra Show, marking her first collaboration with Andrew Lim.
 From 1995 to 2003, she portrayed Dolly Tan on the English-language popular and award-winning Singaporean local sitcom Under One Roof, marking her second collaboration with Andrew Lim after The Ra Ra Show and first collaboration with Moses Lim and Nicholas Lee, and had the opportunity to work with Hong Kong comedian named Richard Ng as well, who only appeared in Seasons 5 and 6 of the sitcom.
 From 1996 to 1997, she portrayed Iris Wee in another less popular sitcom known as My Grandson, the Doctor, in which she collaborated with Lee again where they also portrayed mother and son respectively just like Under One Roof.
 In 1998, she played Mrs. Chan Ai Ling in the film That's the Way I Like It.
 From 2001 to 2005, she was cast as Ronda Chieng on the television sitcom Living with Lydia, in which she collaborated with Lim again for the second time where he would appear in certain episodes of the sitcom which happened after Under One Roof, and also having the opportunity to work with another Hong Kong comedian named Lydia Shum as well.
 In 2003, she was cast as Betty in the comedy film City Sharks, in which she collaborated with Lee again for the third time after Under One Roof and My Grandson, the Doctor.
 In 2005, she performed in Toy Factory's stage production 10 Brother.
 She also worked as a radio host for Symphony 92.4FM, marking her third collaboration with Andrew Lim after Under One Roof and The Ra Ra Show.

 In June 2014, she performed with the theatre company Generasia in Women of Asia, a live production at LASALLE College of the Arts.

 In early 2018, it was announced that Koh would be joining the cast of Toggle's original series Dance With Me.

-She was cast as Neena Goh in the 2018 American romantic comedy-drama film Crazy Rich Asians, based on the novel of the same name by Kevin Kwan.
+Koh was also cast as Neena Goh in the American romantic comedy-drama film Crazy Rich Asians, based on the novel of the same name by Kevin Kwan.
 She was the only cast member to speak in Singlish in the film.